Coordinating Circle.

 Participation and leadership

-• Participants may then choose to stay on the Coordinating Circle by making another one-year commitment.
+• Participants may then choose to stay on the Coordinating Circle by making another one-year commitment and can stay for up to 6 years.

 • If a person needs a break, they can take a leave of absence.
 They will be asked if they would like to return or step down during the next recruitment process.